 We don't know much about Bryan Lee O'Malley's upcoming graphic novel Seconds yet — but given that it's O'Malley first full-length project in a decade that's not called Scott Pilgrim, it's easy to be excited anyway.
 O'Malley has revealed that the "funny and weird and kind of big and crazy" story will follows a young woman named Katie who works in a restaurant called Seconds, which exists in a "fairy tale version of reality."

-Also noteworthy in July: Nobody is Ever Missing: A Novel, by Catherine Lacey; Last Stories and Other Stories, by William T. Vollmann; The Hundred-Year House, by Rebecca Makkai; Shadows in the Vineyard: The True Story of a Plot to Poison the World's Greatest Wine, by Maximillian Potter.
+Also noteworthy in July: Nobody is Ever Missing: A Novel, by Catherine Lacey; Last Stories and Other Stories, by William T. Vollmann; The Hundred-Year House, by Rebecca Makkai; Shadows in the Vineyard: The True Story of a Plot to Poison the World's Greatest Wine, by Maximillian Potter; The Skeleton Crew: How Amateur Sleuths are Solving America's Coldest Cases, by Deborah Halber; The Victorian City: Everyday Life in Dickens' London, by Judith Flanders.

 Murakami's latest novel is already a smash success in Japan, where it debuted in April 2013.
 Since then, translator Philip Gabriel — who was also responsible for the English-language versions of Murakami books like Kafka on the Shore and South of the Border, West of the Sun — has been working away on the novel, which follows a man who reflects on the pain of a rejection from many years earlier.

-Cloud Atlas author David Mitchell returns with another sprawling novel chronicling the life of protagonist Holly Sykes, who runs away from home in 1984 and spends the subsequent decades hopping from places like Switzerland and Ireland.
+Cloud Atlas author David Mitchell returns with another sprawling novel, this one chronicling the life of protagonist Holly Sykes, who runs away from home in 1984 and spends the subsequent decades hopping around places like Switzerland and Ireland.
 The novel traces her story all the way to 2044, as the world's climate nears collapse.

 THE WEEK'S AUDIOPHILE PODCASTS: LISTEN SMARTER